 A student appealing University of Arkansas online consortium courses follows the processes outlined by the University of Arkansas online consortium.
-See the Director of Educational Technology for details.
+See the Consortium Liaison for details.

 Non-Traditional Credit

 Students may establish credit in courses offered by UACCB by test-out, experience, or examination.
 Credit earned through non-traditional methods is limited to 30 credit hours, and may not transfer to other institutions.